Men's Curl Club

 • Moisture-focused routine.

-• Gentle styling.
+• Gentle handling.

 Common mistake: Using drying products or rough handling.